flashwing-04/showtime-website-project-archive/content/ss21/master/m6-migrate-the-imimap-to-mevn/tech-stack.md

 +++

 {{<section title="MEVN">}}
-MEVN (MongoDB, Express.js, Vue.js und Node.js) as the tech stack had been decided upon before the project started.
+MEVN (MongoDB, Express.js, Vue.js and Node.js) as the tech stack had been decided upon before the project started.
 The study program is increasingly using more modern JavaScript-based frameworks and the IMI-Map was supposed to become more easily integrable into other courses and student projects.
 {{</section>}}

 {{<image src="tech_stack.png" alt="Tech Stack" >}}